 - Smaller-sized apartments vs. larger apartments: based on our reports, studios and 1-bedroom apartments performed better than larger units.
 In particular, studios and 1BDR apartments with established infrastructure in affordable communities, close to essential amenities are a high priority for investors.
 Besides, smaller units are sold faster and offer better value since the majority of Dubai’s population can afford to purchase these units.

 - Prime Vs. affordable areas: affordable areas usually perform better, like JVC in Dubai for example.
 People look to rent in JVC due to its good quality and affordable apartments.
 So, properties in such areas are more likely to generate high rental yields as long-term rentals in comparison to prime areas.

 If you’re interested in looking at the best-performing areas in Dubai for real estate investments, click here.

 The Bottom Line

 Your real estate ROI will vary depending on the decision you make.
-It’s important investors are mindful of the variable factors affecting ROI calculations to plan their investments accordingly.
+It’s important that investors are mindful of the variable factors affecting ROI calculations to plan their investments accordingly.
 At SmartCrowd, we make sure investors learn about all the necessary information related to the property and its location.
-Even more interesting, SmartCrowd has a free real estate investment calculator which you could use to calculate expected earnings.
+We even have a free real estate investment calculator which you could use to calculate expected earnings.
 So, what are you waiting for?
 Now that you have learned everything you need to know, it’s time you begin your real estate investment journey?